 I sat down with Guy Winters on February 7, 2016 at his home in Ward, Arkansas.
-He shared details about his decades of working for the Rock Island, and after it was shut down, Missouri Pacific, then Union Pacific.
+He shared details about his decades of working for the Rock Island, and after it was shut down, Missouri Pacific, which eventually became part of Union Pacific.
 He had a sharp recollection, sharing vivid details of his 42 years in the industry.

 AUDIO: STARTING WITH THE ROCK ISLAND.
 It took a few years of working as a brakeman before Guy Winters got the opportunity to become an engineer.
-He also talks about one close call when he and another worker were preparing to jump from an engine that came perilously close to a derail device protecting the main line.
+He also talks about one close call when he and another worker were preparing to jump from an engine.

 AUDIO: PROMOTIONS.
-After initially accepting, then declining a promotion that would have brought him to Chicago, Guy got other opportunities with the Rock Island, including becoming road foreman of engines out of El Reno, Oklahoma, and spent a year in Iowa.
+After initially accepting, then declining a promotion that would have brought him to Chicago, Guy got other opportunities with the Rock Island, including becoming road foreman of engines at El Reno, Oklahoma, and spent a year in Iowa.

 AUDIO: OTHER RAILROADS.
 After the Rock Island was shut down in 1980, Guy went to work for the Missouri Pacific, then Union Pacific in Arkansas and Kansas.
-In the early 1990s he retired after more than four decades of working in the business.
+In the early 1990s, he retired after more than four decades of experience.

 AUDIO: ROCK ISLAND DIFFERENCE.
 Guy said he later appreciated what a family operation the Rock Island was compared to other railroads.
-He also discusses the decline of the Rock Island’s track, with federal dollars only allowed to go toward rolling stock.
+He also discusses the decline of the Rock Island’s track, with money from the federal government only allowed to go toward rolling stock.

 AUDIO: TURKEY HUNTERS.
 This was an odd story about how one Rock Island worker was accidentally shot while turkey hunting from the front of a locomotive.
-After an effort to cover up how the injury occurred, several workers were forced to resign.
+After an effort to cover up how the injury occurred was revealed, several workers were forced to resign.

 AUDIO: FAMILY.
 Guy talks about the experiences of his father, who started with the Rock Island during the Great Depression, and brother, both of whom became managers for the Rock Island.